alexandrainst/ragger/README.md

 - The `Generator` class in the `generator` module generates answers from a query and a list of relevant documents.
 - The `Demo` class in the `demo` module wraps the `RagSystem` in a Gradio demo that can be accessed in the browser.
-The demo has three feedback modes (`demo.mode`), `no-feedback`, `feedback` and `strict-feedback`, where `feedback` allows the user to give feedback and `strict-feedback` requires the user to give feedback.
+The demo has three feedback modes (`demo.feedback`), `no-feedback`, `feedback` and `strict-feedback`, where `feedback` allows the user to give feedback and `strict-feedback` requires the user to give feedback.
 It also features three sharing modes (`demo.share`), `no-share`, `temporary` and